 From there, I took a quick walk to Spoon Table & Bar for breakfast and to get a bit of work done.
 It’s located off 33rd between Madison and Park and there’s no marquee outside so look for an easel-style chalkboard sign on the sidewalk near Gregory’s Coffee Shop.
 Spoon was cute and calm, with a simple breakfast menu.
 I sat at the window to people watch and ordered the biscuits & gravy, chai latte, and fresh-squeezed orange juice–all very good.
 This day turned out to be a rainy one so I tried to spend most of it indoors.

-Next on my NYC itinerary was the Museum of Modern Art (MoMA) and explored all four floors of pieces and installations ranging from the late 1800s to present day.
+Next up on my NYC itinerary was the Museum of Modern Art (MoMA), where and I explored all four floors of pieces and installations ranging from the late 1800s to present day.
 There was enough to get lost in for hours, which perfectly aligned with my plan to stay dry.
 Once the rain let up a little, I went to the Dominique Ansel Bakery in SoHo for a cronut.
 I have been longing to try one for years and just missed the opportunity to do so during one of my previous trips to Las Vegas.
 I think that was for the best because Dominique Ansel is the inventor of the cronut and my first brush with it was quite amazing.
 I sat in the garden to enjoy the cronut with a matcha latte and ordered a cookie to-go for later.
 Every staff member I encountered was extremely kind and helpful and the whole place smelled buttery and sweet–just as a bakery should.